cnio-bu/ST-preprocess/README.md

 * Creates a merged Seurat object with data from all tumours.
 * Filters the cells according to user-supplied thresholds.
 * Splits the filtered object into different Seurat objects according to a specified metadata column (in our case, the breast cancer subtype).
-* Creates a deconvolution reference for each split level using RCTD [2].
+* Creates a deconvolution reference for each split level using RCTD.
 * Creates an integrated object with all data.

 The output of the single-cell pipeline is the deconvolution references required in the visium pipeline.
 They are stored in the `resultspath/spacexr/` folder as `{split_level}/{split_level}_reference.rds` files.